ministryofjustice/hmpps-digital-prison-reporting-frontend/docs/dashboards/visualisations/scorecard-group.md

 <hr class='dpr-docs-hr'/>

-# Scoregroup from list data
+# Scorecard group from list data

 The example creates a scorecard group using values in a list.
 We will be showing ethnicity metrics by establishment ID.